erikqu/MealApplication/README.md

 # MealApplication
-A web app for busy students who need a clean, quick way to make tasty meals.
+A web app for busy students who need a clean, quick way to make tasty meals or find them on campus.

 ## Running Application